 What does Life Story work look like?

-There are several ways that Life Story work can be done, and you can choose the format – or a combination of formats – that works best for the person with dementia.
+There are several ways that Life Story work can be practiced, and you can choose the format – or a combination of formats – that works best for the person with dementia.
 These include:

-Books – This format is portable and can be easily accessible to carers and visitors.
+Books: this format is portable and can be easily accessible to carers and visitors.
 Keep it simple with photos and clear, easy-to-read text.
 Multi-colour and patterns can be confusing for people with dementia, so clear and simple with two contrasting colours is the best approach.
 It may be a good idea to laminate the final copy to protect it from damage.
-Many care settings have their own life story book formats so you may need to transfer the information into their template
+Many care settings have their own life story book formats so you may need to transfer the information into their template.

-Collages – These are less adaptable as things change.
-But images work well to encourage reminiscing, and can be useful for people in later stages of dementia
+Collages: these are less adaptable as things change.
+But images work well to encourage reminiscing and can be useful for people in later stages of dementia.

-Reminiscence or memory box – These can be particularly useful forpeople with sensory impairments, such as sight loss or perceptual problems; or for those people in the later stages of dementia, when touch or smell are relied on more to communicate
+Reminiscence or memory box: these can be particularly useful for people with sensory impairments, such as sight loss or perceptual problems; or for those people in the later stages of dementia, when touch or smell are relied on more to communicate.

-Personal profile documents/one page profiles – These are short versions of a Life Story often used in hospitals designed to help staff understand the person’s needs
+Personal profile documents/one-page profiles: these are short versions of a Life Story often used in hospitals designed to help staff understand the person’s needs.

 How to create a Life Story

 When creating a Life Story, involve the person with dementia in the process as fully as possible.
-This makes the Life Story more likely to reflect the person’s wishes and preferences, and encourages a sense of ownership.
+This makes the Life Story more likely to reflect the person’s wishes and preferences and encourages a sense of ownership.
 Talk together, help them where needed, and write (or type) the information together so they can see the story forming with you.